alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 cumulativeContributionFunction](./noaa_database_analysis_files/figure-markdown_strict/cumulativeContributionFunction.png)

 <p>
-**Figure 1: Percentage contribution of each event type to total amount of observations.** The x-axis represents all remaining 891 event types (after the first pre-processing step) in the dataset expressed in numbers and ordered by their descending percentage contribution.
+<b>Figure 1: Percentage contribution of each event type to total amount
+of observations.</b> The x-axis represents all remaining 891 event types (after the first pre-processing step) in the dataset expressed in numbers and ordered by their descending percentage contribution.
 The first 69 event types (vertical line) account for 99,5 % of the total